 Here are vocabulary and concepts that are important to know when you start working across the Kubernetes API.

-Kubernetes is organized into a series of objects for your typical CRUD operations i.e. create, read, update and delete through the API.
+Kubernetes is organized into a series of objects for your typical CRUD operations, i.e. create, read, update and delete through the API.

-A pod is A set of one or more containers scheduled on the same physical or virtual machine that acts as a unit.
+A pod is a set of one or more containers scheduled on the same physical or virtual machine that acts as a unit.
 When you create a declaration of the pod, you can define this with any number of containers that live inside of the pod.

 Pods also share a network internally - a private network shared whenever a pod is scheduled across all the containers inside the pod.
 They can also share filesystem volumes.
 Similar to Docker that uses -volumes-from, it’s the same concept with Kubernetes when running multiple containers inside a pod.
 You can share ephemeral or copy-on-write style storage from within the pod.